viethungha0610/climate-laws-data/README.md

 # climate-laws-data

-Data exploration, econometrics analysis and machine learning analysis for the Grantham Institute's [Climate Change Laws of the World](https://climate-laws.org/) Dataset.
+Data gathering and cleaning of the Grantham Institute's [Climate Change Laws of the World](https://climate-laws.org/) website!

+Data exploration, econometrics analysis and machine learning analysis of the underlying data.